There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

 Did earlier cultures know more about landscape, rocks, and natural energies than we do today?
 This topic alone is so fascinating that we will dedicate a separate article to it.
 Because the deeper you delve, the more you begin to understand why people have revered certain stones for millennia.
 Not by chance.
 We will also write extensively about plants as antennas.

-Because some of his observations today read almost like science fiction and at the same time astonishingly modern.
-Why do certain leaf forms act like receiving structures?
+Because some of his observations today read almost like science fiction and yet are astonishingly modern.
+Why do certain leaf shapes act like reception structures?
 Why do plants react to the slightest environmental stimuli?
+And what role do minerals play in this?
+The more you read about it, the greater the wonder becomes.

-One thing is particularly important to me here:
+One thing is particularly important to me:

 Sources & Inspiration: